 Things NOT To Do When An Employee Resigns

-"How do you know when is the time to resign and leave from a company?" was someone asking in a tweet recently and I left a reply saying that "is similar to knowing when to leave from a relationship".
+"How do you know when is the time to resign and leave a company?" someone asked in a tweet recently and I left a reply saying that "is similar to knowing when to leave from a relationship".

-Because in many aspects, I do believe that these two relations are quite similar and from both, you decide to leave when "you had had enough" or when you're having a better offer - when something or someone better got your attention.
+In many aspects, I do believe that these two relations are pretty similar and from both, you decide to leave when "you had had enough" or when you have a better offer - when something or someone better got your attention.

 During my time spent working as a manager, I was lucky enough not to have to deal with resignations too often.
 But when I did, it wasn't the happiest moment and that was because I felt I was "losing" valuable people.